mratsim/blocksmith/hotdb.md

 ## Verification

-Techniques for CSP (Communicating Sequential Process) or PetriNets can be used to formally verify the behaviours of the HotDB as the communication is only done by message-pasing.
+Techniques for CSP (Communicating Sequential Process) or PetriNets can be used to formally verify the behaviours of the HotDB as the communication is only done by message-passing.

-For resilience, techniques derived from the Actomr Model (for example
+For resilience, techniques derived from the Actor Model (for example a supervisor that can kill/restart the HotDB service in case it gets in an inconsistent state).

 ## Optimization